Skip to main content

 # Add extra providers to an existing install

-uv tool upgrade deepagents-cli --with langchain-xai
+uv tool install deepagents-cli --with langchain-xai

 To use a specific provider, pass --model at launch or switch mid-session with /model.